 Cost: $5 suggested admission

-King’s Dominion offers a variety of fun activities for the whole family during most of the year.
-The park has more than 60 rides; Planet Snoopy, a PEANUTS-themed area for younger kids; and an adjacent 20-acre waterpark, Soak City, which has a lazy river, wave pool, and thrilling water slides.
-Opening in 2022, Jungle X-pedition will offer an immersive jungle experience and Tumbili will be Virginia’s first 4-D spin coaster.
-Kings Dominion also holds special events throughout the year, including its Grand Carnivale, Halloween Haunt, and WinterFest.
+Kings Dominion offers a variety of fun activities for the whole family during most of the year.
+The park has more than 60 rides, a PEANUTS-themed area for younger kids called Planet Snoopy, and Soak City — an adjacent 20-acre waterpark with a lazy river, wave pool, and thrilling water slides.
+For its 50th anniversary in 2025, the park is unveiling a new ride called Rapterra, the world's tallest and longest launched wing coaster.
+Kings Dominion also holds special events throughout the year, including its Grand Carnivale and Halloween Haunt.

 Science Museum of Virginia

-Located adjacent to the Children’s Museum or Richmond, the Science Museum of Virginia offers exciting interactive exhibits and visiting exhibitions.
+Located next to the Children’s Museum of Richmond, the Science Museum of Virginia offers exciting interactive exhibits.
 Permanent exhibits include Speed, which contains more than 50 stations showcasing motion, time, science, and technology in various ways.
 The museum also houses the 76-feet Dome theater, the largest screen in Virginia.
 Many of the museum’s visiting exhibitions and special exhibits provide hands-on experiences that expose kids to STEM activities.
-One such exhibit is Hot Wheels: Race to Win, which allows visitors to design and build speed machines using diecast cars.

 Open: Tuesday through Sunday from 9:30 am to 5:00 pm

-Cost: $17 for persons 13 and older.
-Discounted rates for seniors and children under 13.
+Cost: $17.50 for persons 13 and older.
+Discounted rates for those under 13 and over 60.
 Children two years old and younger can enter for no charge.

 Amazing Scavenger Hunt